doboggio/rock-paper-scissors/README.md

-Rock Paper Scissors game as a part of The Odin Project.
+Javascript portion of The Odin Project.